 1.1.
-Check that the device recognizes the SIM card being inserted:
+Check that the device recognizes the SIM card inserted:

 Verify that the phone prompts for the SIM card’s PIN.
 This number is a security measure your Huawei will normally request by default (if activated).

-If your phone doesn’t prompt for this security number it means the phone is not recognizing the SIM card being inserted, reason for which it neither prompts for the network unlock code.
+If your phone doesn’t prompt for this security number it means the phone is not recognizing the SIM card, the reason for which it neither prompts for the network unlock code.

 Make sure the SIM card is correctly inserted inside the SIM card reader.
 If that doesn’t solve the issue, we recommend inserting a different SIM card to rule out the possibility that the first SIM card is defective.

 1.2.
 The SIM card is recognized but nonetheless doesn’t prompt for the unlock code: